Fourth Officer Joseph Boxhall

 - Early Life

-Jospeph Groves Boxhall was born on the 23rd of March 1884 in Hull in the East Riding of Yorkshire, England, the second child of 23-year-old Miriam (Mary) Abigail Groves (born 1861) and 26-year-old Joseph Boxhall, Sr (born 15th February 1858).
-Hull is the abbreviation for Kingston upon Hull, a port city in East Yorkshire.
+Joseph Groves Boxhall was born on the 23rd of March 1884 in Hull in the East Riding of Yorkshire, England, the second child of 23-year-old Miriam (Mary) Abigail Groves (born 1861) and 26-year-old Joseph Boxhall, Sr (born 15th February 1858).
+Hull is the abbreviation for Kingston upon Hull, a port city in East Yorkshire, England.

 He was the second child of Joseph and Miriam and had two sisters who survived into adulthood - Violet (an older sister) and another named Mabel ('Mae') a younger sister.
 A third sister, who would have been the youngest, named Enid Grace, died only a few months after she was born.

 He was born into an established seafaring tradition: His grandfather had been a mariner.
 His uncle, Charles Boxhall, (born in 1848) was a Trinity House buoy master and Board of Trade official and was married to Rebecca Groves (sister of Miriam Groves, Joseph's mother) and had four children.
 More importantly, his father was a respected master with the Wilson Line of Hull and often sailed between England, Norway and Sweden.

 According to a letter Boxhall wrote to a Mr. Joe Carvalho of Massaschusetts, 24 April 1961, his father took the children to the United States in the ship the SS Alecto in 1896 when Boxhall was aged 11: